The hot topic of Inclusive Language

 - Moving with the times.
 As I mentioned previously, language changes and evolves faster than we may realise.
 Being aware and open to shifting language means that the whole organisation can evolve in an agile fashion.

-- Using inclusive language challenged both conscious and unconscious biases.
+- Using inclusive language challenges both conscious and unconscious biases.
 Language is powerful, so adjusting words and phrases shifts mindsets too.

 - Inclusive language supports disclosure and declaration by creating a safe space making people feel valued.